alecorsi93/GilletteVenusBusinessCase/README.md

 The first step of the analysis was to complete the dataset since half of the output variable (i.e. ValueSales) was missing; the approach used was the following:

 	1) analysis of the correlation between the output variable and the other ones in order to find which ones could have a more "predictive power"  for ValueSales and, moreover, in order to avoid the multicollinearity phenomenon;
 	2) implementation of a linear regression model in order to find the most  suitable (i.e. statistically significant) model to predict missing ValueSales.

-The second step of the analysis was to find the potential stores where to promote the most suitable activities for optimizing sales of Gillette Venus
+The second step of the analysis was to find the potential stores where to promote the most suitable activities for optimizing sales of Gillette Venus: the approach used was the following:

+	1) a criteria according to which a store would be considered as potential was chosen;
+	2) a classification tree was implemented in order to find the conditions for a store to be a potential one.

+All the analysis was carried out by R.